AdamPaternostro/Azure-Databricks-CI-CD-Initial-Token/README.md

         JSON```
       * Go to your Key Vault and change the secret to EMPTY
       * Run your pipeline
-      * The gate should fail (I set my retry to 5 minutes, so I have to wait 5 minute*
+      * The gate should fail (I set my gate retry interval to 5 minutes, so I have to wait 5 minutes)
-      * While waiting go update your Key Vault and set the secret to your Databricks token
+      * While waiting... go update your Key Vault and set the secret to your Databricks token
-      * The gate should pass
+      * The gate should pass on the next evaluation attempt
-      * The script should run and create the VSTS group (you can check with the above curl script, if you not have curl installed go to shell.azure.com and use the Bash prompt)
+      * The script should run and create the VSTS group (you can check if the group got created using the above curl script, if you not have curl installed go to shell.azure.com and use the Bash prompt)

 ### Improvements
-1. Make Azure Function read the secret name from the POST body so you can for many different workspaces
+1. Have the Azure Function read the secret name from the POST body so you can for many different workspaces
-2. See my script for rotating Databricks token and combine this method with the rotation technique! https://github.com/AdamPaternostro/Azure-Databricks-Token-Rotation
+2. See my script for rotating Databricks tokens and combine this method with the rotation technique! https://github.com/AdamPaternostro/Azure-Databricks-Token-Rotation